schollz/croc/README.md

 <p align="center"><code>curl https://getcroc.schollz.com | bash</code></p>

 *croc* is a tool that allows any two computers to simply and securely transfer files and folders.
-There are many tools that can do this, but AFAIK *croc* is the only tool that is easily installed on any platform *and* has secure peer-to-peer transferring *and* has the capability to resume broken transfers.
+There are many tools that can do this but AFAIK *croc* is the only tool that is easily installed and used on any platform, *and* has secure peer-to-peer transferring, *and* has the capability to resume broken transfers.

 ## Overview